SNESNESCUBE64/27C256_to_PROM_Adapter/README.md

 The purpose of this repo is to replace the old obselete PROMs.
 It is recommended that you use the Atmel AT27C256-45PU.
 It is a very fast OTP EPROM that can be purchased from reputable sellers such as mouser.com.
 All board designs are done in Kicad.

+*Just as a disclaimer, these are not garunteed to work with everything.
+Not all of the adapters have been verified to work.
+As these are verified working, the table will be updated.*

 ## Chip Verification
 | Chip   | Boards Made? | Verified Working? | Test Details                                                                      |
 |--------|--------------|-------------------|-----------------------------------------------------------------------------------|